icarus-consulting/Yaapii.JSON/README.md

 He will try to review the PRs within **1 week** and merge applied PRs within **2 weeks** with a new release.
 Main review day is thursday.

 # Overview
-Parse and validate JSON data using JSONPath.
+Parse and validate JSON data using [JSONPath](https://goessner.net/articles/JsonPath/).

 With this module you can:

 - Parse JSON data
 - Patch JSON data
-- Slice portions of JSON data using [JSONPath](https://goessner.net/articles/JsonPath/)
+- Slice portions of JSON data using
 - Validate JSON data against a [https://json-schema.org](JSON Schema)

 # Usage